By Michael Lanza

 Sizes: men’s S-XXL, women’s XS-XL

-The second-lightest hoody on this list, its polyester and elastane fabric feels smooth and soft against skin and wicks moisture quickly: Hiking with a pack loaded with climbing gear under a hot sun, I sweated but the shirt never got very wet.
-With very stretchy fabric, this shirt fits closely and yet easily pulls over a short-sleeve base layer, and the deepest hood on this list stays put even in strong wind—and helps this sun shirt protect me from annoying mosquitoes, as it did on a buggy, six-day backpacking trip in Utah’s High Uintas Wilderness in mid-July.
+Among the lightest hoodies on this list, its polyester and elastane fabric feels lighter than most and smooth and soft against skin.
+It also wicks moisture quickly: Hiking with a pack loaded with climbing gear under a hot sun, I sweated but the shirt never got very wet.
+With very stretchy fabric, this shirt fits closely and yet easily pulls over a short-sleeve base layer, and one of the deepest hoods on this list stays put even in strong wind—and helps this sun shirt protect me from annoying mosquitoes, as it did on a buggy, six-day backpacking trip in Utah’s High Uintas Wilderness in mid-July.
 A UPF 50+ rating translates to maximum sun protection—impressive for this light fabric.

 Arm gussets and dropped shoulders allow for maximum range of motion when reaching high while climbing.
 The men’s version has thumbholes at the cuffs and the women’s has drawcord ties at the hem.

-Best For: Light, quick to dry, with great fit and comfort and ultimate sun protection, the Mountain Hardwear Crater Lake Long-Sleeve Hoody offers great versatility for almost any activity in warm to hot temps.
+Best For: Light, quick to dry, with great fit and comfort, ultimate sun protection, and a deep hood, the Mountain Hardwear Crater Lake Long-Sleeve Hoody offers great versatility for almost any activity in warm to hot temps.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a men’s or women’s Mountain Hardwear Crater Lake Long-Sleeve Hoody at backcountry.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking either of these affiliate links to purchase a men’s or women’s Mountain Hardwear Crater Lake Long-Sleeve Hoody at backcountry.com or moosejaw.com.

 Patagonia Capilene Cool Daily Hoody